How to Teach Intermolecular Forces So Students Actually Understand (Not Just Memorize IMF)

 What’s missing isn’t effort — it’s comparison.

 Students need to see multiple molecules side by side and decide which attractions matter most and why.
-Without that contrast, IMF turns into another labeling exercise instead of a reasoning task.
+Without that contrast, IMF turns into another labeling exercise .

 Instead of answering questions in isolation, students physically compare molecules.
 They place cards next to each other, debate dominant forces, and justify decisions out loud.
 In the process, misconceptions surface naturally — especially when two molecules share features but behave differently.